 If you’d like to skip straight to a detailed breakdown of my book services and rates, click here.

 Are you writing literary fiction or hybrid fiction?
 Do you have a semi-autobiographical family story or a work of historical nonfiction?
 Is your novel scary, exciting, funny, sexy or bleak?
 Are you writing a compelling memoir or a brilliant self-help manual?
-Is your book translated from your first language and in need of a “native English” cleanup?
+Is your book translated from another language and in need of some adjustments?
 I love every kind of book and am well versed in most genres.
 (All I do is read.
 And edit.)

 I’ll use my gift for the written word and my finely honed sense of narrative structure to make your work the best it can be.
 As I guide you through the editing process, I’ll respectfully point out your book’s strengths and weaknesses, giving you clear recommendations to enhance your story and improve your manuscript.